 As you can see, there is a lot of information you probably want to have lined up when you apply for life insurance.
-Having it handy will help make the process faster, easier, and less stressful.
-And speaking of less stress, getting approved for life insurance can help give you one less thing to worry about.
+Having it handy will help make the process faster, simpler, and less stressful.
+And speaking of less stress, getting approved for life insurance could help give you one less thing to worry about.
 In fact, you may find it very comforting.

 Let's make it easy for you

 Download our handy checklist titled, Five things to consider before applying for life insurance, to get started today.